top of page

 “A sense of heaviness, fogginess, or blockage”

-3. They are commonly influenced by digestion, eating habits, level of movement, and overall lifestyle over time.
+shaped by digestion, daily habits, and lifestyle over time.

 What it may feel like: